NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Call Of The Green Man.md

 You can call forth nearby nature spirits to augment your body.
-Once per day, you can cast [[Spells/Plant Form|Plant Form]] as a 5th-rank primal innate spell.
+Once per day, you can cast [[Plant Form|Plant Form]] as a 5th-rank primal innate spell.
 When you reach 17th level, you can heighten the spell to 6th rank when you cast it.

 *Source: Pathfinder Player Core*
 *ORC*